hoonywise/hoonytools/README.md

   - Auto-maps column headers and preserves datatypes.

 - **Table Cleanup**
-  - Selectively delete rows or drop tables from your Oracle schema.
+  - Drops table from your schema or DWH shared schema.
-  - Works with user schema or DWH, depending on the tool settings.
+  - Use with caution — this is irreversible.

 ### 📈 Automatic Indexing (PIDM / TERM / STUDENT_ID)